-Please contact the Community Services Department Special Events information that include street closures, use of parks, and/or public property.
+Please contact the Community Services Department Special Events information that includes street closures, use of parks, and/or public property.

 Contact the San Joaquin County Assessor's Office for property ownership and tax information.
 Please see External Links below for a link to the Assessor's Office web page.

 Design Review procedures and Citywide Design Guidelines encourage development throughout the City that is compatible and harmonious with the design and use of surrounding properties and the City in general.
-Design Review Districts secure and maintain orderly and harmonious construction of buildings, signs, and other structures in designated areas of the City.
+Design Review Districts secures and maintains orderly and harmonious construction of buildings, signs, and other structures in designated areas of the City.